Community Relations Innovation Grant Program Recipients Announced

 2151 Dorset Road

-St. Mark’s Episcopal Church will receive $1,000 for their inaugural Culture and Artisans Fair on Saturday, May 6.
+St. Mark’s Episcopal Church has been awarded a grant of $3,000 to help the Culture & Artisans Fair planning team build upon the success of their 2023 event.
+Plans for the 2024 St. Mark’s Culture and Artisans Fair will further expand support of refugee and immigrant populations in Central Ohio, while providing an opportunity for the UA community to welcome, learn from and build positive connections with the participating artisans and other visitors who attend this event.
+Since the goals and potential outcomes from the Fair align so closely with the goals and purpose of the CRC, the Fair will also be included and promoted as part of the CRC’s UA Welcome Series.
 Held in partnership with Community Refugee and Immigration Services (CRIS), many of the artisans participating in the event will be refugees who are building a new life in the Central Ohio area.
 The event includes food and music, and an opportunity to interact with the artisans and hear their stories.

 hUmAn Connection Festival